meffie/virt-up/README.rst

 Virtual machines are created from existing digitally signed OS images, which are downloaded and cached.
 A template virtual machine is created from the downloaded image.
-Virtual machines are cloned from the template machine to create new virtual machines quickly.
+Optionally, an ansible playbook is executed to further customize the templates.
+Virtual machines are cloned from the templates to quickly create new instances.

 A login user and the ssh keys to connect to the new virtual machines are created automatically.
 The login user is given sudo access.
 Connection information is stored in a json meta data file for each virtual machine created.
+An ansible inventory file is created for the templates and instances to make it easier to run ansible playbooks for further configuration.

 Normally you should run **virt-up** as a regular user, not root.